-As Director of Studies for Mediation Institute I often have conversations with people who tell me “I want to be a family mediator.”
+As Director of Studies for Mediation Institute I often have conversations with people.
+They tell me “I want to be a family mediator.”

 Sometimes they think that all they need to do is get NMAS Mediator Accreditation.

-Perhaps they have experienced Family Dispute Resolution in their own relationship break down or have heard about it through someone else and think “How hard can it be?”
+Perhaps they have experienced Family Dispute Resolution in their own relationship break down.
+They may have heard about it through someone else and think “How hard can it be?”

-The reality is that it is a responsible, professional role with people who are under a great deal of stress and often vulnerable for a number of reasons.
-It is not a role that you should be doing without training or with only the short course that is required for NMAS Accreditation.
+The reality is that it is a responsible, professional role with people who are under a great deal of stress.
+These people are often vulnerable for a number of reasons.
+It is not a role to done without training or with only the short course that’s required for NMAS Accreditation.

 Family Law Mediation